 - The account contains Social Security benefit money, unemployment or VA benefits (which cannot be levied upon in New Jersey)

-How to Assert Those Defenses
+How to Object to the Levy and Assert Defenses

 After the levy is done, the creditor has to make a motion before the court to take the money out of the account.
 This is called a Motion for Turnover of Funds.
 Once you receive this, you have a limited amount of time to object and be heard on any defenses you may have.